TIBCOSoftware/snappydata/docs/best_practices/capacity_planning.md

 If applications require node failure detection to be faster, then these properties should be reduced accordingly (`spark.executor.heartbeatInterval` but must always be much lower than `spark.network.timeout` as specified in the Spark Documents). </br>
 However, note that this can cause spurious node failures to be reported due to GC pauses.
 For example, the applications with reduced settings need to be resistant to job failures due to GC settings.

+<a id="spark-local-dir"></a>
 ### spark.local.dir

 SnappyData writes table data on disk.
 By default, the disk location that SnappyData uses is the directory specified using `-dir` option, while starting the member.
 SnappyData also uses temporary storage for storing intermediate data.
 The amount of intermediate data depends on the type of query and can be in the range of the actual data size. </br>
-To achieve better performance, it is recommended to store temporary data on a different disk than the table data.
+To achieve better performance, it is recommended to store temporary data on a different disk (SSD) than the table data.
 This can be done by setting the `spark.local.dir` parameter.

 <a id="os_setting"></a>
 ##  Operating System Settings